 Google also stopped paying attention to keywords density and even downgraded it as one of the key elements that determine one’s ranking.

 Search engines have also advanced to a level that they no longer depend on keywords crawling to determine search rankings.
 They instead adopted a long list of more effective signals that determine where you fall in the SERPs.

 Keywords are important in determining the topics and ideas you write about.
 But they’re NOT the lifeblood for determining your search ranking.

 What matters instead is the quality of your content and the manner in which the content gets delivered to your target audience.

-Keyword stuffing is one of the oldest black hat SEO hacking techniques that’s bound to do your business more harm than good if practised at present.
+Keyword stuffing is one of the oldest black hat SEO hacking techniques that are bound to do your business more harm than good if practiced at present.

 But not for long.
 The content filling up the blogosphere would eventually start sounding unnatural and forced.
-The attempted effort to manipulate search engines and trick them into propelling your ranks ended up resulting in poor quality search results.
-Online users were losing their trust on Google and other search engines.
+The attempted effort to manipulate search engines and trick them into propelling your ranks ended up resulting in poor-quality search results.
+Online users were losing their trust in Google and other search engines.